At Shoreline Financial Advisors, we employ an evidence-based investment philosophy. In other words, we are service oriented, not sales driven.

 - Accept sales commissions or third-party payments.

-- Accept incentives or bonuses to favor certain investment products.
+- Accept incentives or bonuses to back up certain investment products.

-- Reduce expenses by finding the lowest cost investment vehicles that are most effective.
+- Reduce expenses by finding the lowest cost investment vehicles that are most useful.

-- Increase the chances of good performance by investing in strategies and premiums that have been researched over long periods of time (see below).
+- Increase the chances of good performance thereby investing in strategies and premiums that have been researched over long periods of time (see below).

 - Believe in putting you first.

-This chart documents the relative five-year annualized performance of returns attributable to premiums in U.S. equity markets.
+This chart documents the relative five-year annualized performance of returns.
+These are attributable to premiums in U.S. equity markets.

-The blue bars denote five-year periods in which U.S. equity markets, U.S. small cap stocks , value stocks , and high profitability stocks were positive, relative to treasury bills , large cap stocks , growth stocks, and low profitability stocks respectively.
-Consider for example, the first red bar in the top row of the above graph, which reflects the annualized performance difference between the U.S. market and one-month U.S. Treasury bills form 1928 to 1932 (i.e., market premium).
-During this five-year period, the annualized return for U.S. equities was less than that of one-month Treasury bills, as indicated by the red color (or negative premium).
+The blue bars stand for five-year periods in which U.S. equity markets, U.S. small cap stocks , value stocks , and high profitability stocks were positive, compared to treasury bills , large cap stocks , growth stocks, and low profitability stocks respectively.
+Consider for example, the first red bar in the top row of the above graph.
+This bar shows the annualized performance difference between the U.S. market and one-month U.S. Treasury bills form 1928 to 1932 (i.e., market premium).
+During the five-year period, the annualized return for U.S. equities was less than that of one-month Treasury bills which is shown by the red color (or negative premium).